-- i. make provision for a mix of housing that reflects the need of the area, including for rented, shared ownership, subsidised purchase or open market dwellings; - ii. reflect the character of the area in terms of design and layout making the most efficient use of the land available and achieve an appropriate density for the character of the area; and - iii. must be designed to prevent through routes to traffic and be compatible with 20 mph zones.
+ii. reflect the character of the area in terms of design and layout making the most efficient use of the land available and achieve an appropriate density for the character of the area-

 Developments will be conditioned to ensure that the building of any affordable housing element will be phased alongside the open market property to ensure their timely delivery.